top of page

 Galvanic Corrosion on Boats: Causes & Prevention

-Galvanic corrosion isn't something you really need to know about if you're living on land, but if your life is sea bound it becomes much more important.
-To help out, we're going to delve into the basics of galvanic corrosion on boats, exploring some of the causes, effects, and most importantly, how to prevent it.
+In this article I'm going to delve into the basics of galvanic corrosion on boats, exploring some of the causes, effects, and most importantly, how to prevent it.

 Galvanic Corrosion on Boats